Anthony Michael Hall: 2010s

 Hall made guest appearances in two episodes of the sitcom Community.

 In 2011, he played the main antagonist in Season 3 of Warehouse 13.
 He played Walter Sykes, a man who once benefited from the use of an artifact but harboured a deep-seated anger towards the Warehouse and its agents when the artifact was taken from him (episodes 3.09, 3.11, 3.12).
-He also guest-starred in Z Nation in the role of Gideon, a former communications manager leading a group of zombie apocalypse survivors (only episode 2.11).
+He also appeared in an episode of Z Nation in the role of Gideon, a former communications manager leading a group of zombie apocalypse survivors.

 In 2013, Hall appeared on Psych as Harris Trout, an efficiency expert temporarily appointed to oversee the Santa Barbara Police Department.
 His role continued the show’s tradition of featuring guest appearances by 1980s pop culture icons, reflecting Psych’s frequent nods to the decade’s television and film culture.

 Hall reprised his role as Rusty Griswold from National Lampoon's Vacation, in a series of Old Navy 2012 holiday commercials featuring the Griswold family.

-In 2015, Hall was cast in the2017 Netflix film War Machine and worked alongside Brad Pitt.
+In 2015, Hall was cast in the 2017 Netflix film War Machine alongside Brad Pitt.
 Hall played General Greg Pulver, a character based on U.S. General Michael Flynn, who became a controversial public figure around the time of the film's release.
 At the end of production, Pitt presented his co-stars with engraved wristwatches as a memento for their time making the film.
 Hall: "It was just such a privilege to work with him [Pitt]."

 In 2016, Hall played himself as a customer in an AT&T Mobile commercial.
 The same year, Hall was cast in a recurring role on the TNT drama series Murder in the First.

 In 2019, Hall began appearing on the ABC sitcom The Goldbergs, when he played Rusty in the season 7 premiere, "Vacation", which paid homage to and poked fun at his character from the 1983 film.
 He had a recurring role on the show as guidance counselor Mr. Perott for the remainder of the series.

 2020s

 Hall was cast as Tommy Doyle in the 2021 Halloween sequel, Halloween Kills.
 While he expressed interest in returning for 2022's Halloween Ends, this did not come to pass.

 In 2023, Hall appeared in the Amazon Prime Video series Bosch: Legacy for 5 episodes, a follow-up to the critical acclaimed series Bosch (2014–2021).

 Hall appeared in the third season of Lee Child's hit series Reacher in the role of Zachary Beck.

 As of June 2024, Hall was said to be developing a new series with Robert Downey Jr. called Singularity.

+Hall played a guest starring role as Ron Kruger, leader of the Phoenix Cadets, in Wednesday Episode 2/03, "Call of the Woe."